arielherself/espresso/README.raw.md

 Joko Widodo, Indonesia’s president, has managed the economy well, keeping government debt low and reintroducing a deficit cap.
 But that also presents a challenge.
 Jokowi, as he is known, must step down at the end of his second term, in 2024.
 His successor may not guide the economy as well as he has.

+## A new leader for America’s Catholics

+On Thursday American bishops meet in Baltimore as the plenary assembly of the United States Conference of Catholic Bishops wraps up.
+Earlier this week the bishops elected Timothy Broglio, the archbishop for the armed forces, as their national president.
+He will be an important voice for the church, notably in the battle over [abortion](https://www.economist.com/united-states/2022/11/11/where-abortion-was-on-the-ballot-americans-voted-to-protect-it) in America.

+Archbishop Broglio was not the most ardent pro-life campaigner on the ballot.
+But the bishops’ hard line on abortion is unlikely to change under his leadership.
+He supported a religious exemption for covid-19 vaccines, on the grounds that some jabs were developed using cells derived from aborted foetal tissue.
+His new deputy, Archbishop William Lori, has chaired the conference’s committee on pro-life activities.

+The conference is out of step with many American Catholics.
+According to Pew Research Centre, a think-tank, more than half believe abortion should be legal in all or most cases.

 ## The Latin Grammy Awards

 It has been a bumper year for [Latin music](https://www.economist.com/business/2017/09/21/streaming-has-pushed-latin-music-into-the-mainstream).
 In March Anitta became the first Brazilian singer to top [Spotify’s global song chart](https://www.economist.com/interactive/graphic-detail/2022/01/29/what-spotify-data-show-about-the-decline-of-english).
 Bad Bunny, a Puerto Rican who was the most-streamed artist on Spotify in 2020 and 2021, has smashed records again in 2022.
 When his album “Un Verano Sin Ti” (“A Summer Without You”) was released on May 6th, Bad Bunny became then the most-streamed artist on a single day ever.